dwjoyce/pythonbook/chapters/More on functions.rst

 1. Functions can both receive and return data.
 Data is received via the use of parameters.
 Data is returned via the use of the ``return`` keyword.
 You combine the ``return`` keyword with an optional expression to form the return statement.

 2. Even functions without the ``return`` statement return a value - the value ``None``.
-It is sort of like a non-value, similar to zero but not actually an integer number.
+It is like a non-value, similar to zero but not actually an integer number.

 3. When a program comes across the ``return`` keyword, control returns immediately to the calling code.
 This is the case even if there is more code after the return statement - this code is effectively out of reach by the program.
 This is why it is called *unreachable* code.